 Location: Inside Grunewalk Forest, Berlin

-I heard about Teufelsberg Listening Station after watching an interview with an electronic music artist from Berlin called Pantha Du Prince talk about the intense acoustics inside the main tower.
+I heard about Teufelsberg Listening Station after watching an interview with an electronic music artist from Berlin called Pantha Du Prince.
+He spoke about the incredible acoustics inside the main tower and I knew I just had to visit for myself.

-After doing some research, I found that it is relatively easy to get to since it’s located inside Grunewald Forest in east Berlin so I went on an adventure with me friends to see it for myself.
+After doing some research, I found that it is relatively easy to get to.
+Located inside Grunewald Forest in east Berlin, my friends and I made our way over.
 It’s a super cool place to explore if you’re interested not only in street art but its links to World War II.

 East Side Gallery